norwd/.github/README.md

-# .github
+# Default community health files

-Default community health files
+These are the default `.github/**.md` files for my public repos.